Menopause simplified – is HRT a good option for me?

 RISKS

-Other personal characteristics can play a bigger part than HRT in increasing the risk for many conditions such as Breast Cancer, Stroke and Venous Thromboembolic events such as a Deep Vein Thrombosis or Pulmonary Embolus.
-These include Obesity, Smoking and Alcohol.
+Other personal characteristics can play a bigger part than HRT in increasing the risk for many conditions such as Breast Cancer, Stroke and Venous Thromboembolic events, such as a Deep Vein Thrombosis or Pulmonary Embolus.
+These characteristics include Obesity, Smoking and Alcohol.
 It is important to manage these risks independently.
 Click on this infographic to see the comparison of lifestyle risk factors versus Hormone Replacement Therapy (HRT) treatment and the risk of Breast Cancer

 Many lifestyle factors can improve the symptoms of the menopause.
 A lower carbohydrate diet is a good way to stabilise blood sugars and help with menopausal symptoms as well as addressing obesity and hence other risk factors.
 Sleep, physical exercise, mental wellbeing, with a healthy out look on life, have a huge impact on how we feel.
 We suggest looking at our lower carbohydrate pages link here as well as all the health and wellbeing resources embedded in this website.
 It is worth optimising how you are running your body before adding medications.